Wills, Trusts & Probate

 Frequently Asked Questions About Estate Taxes in Rosemont

-What is the federal estate tax exemption amount?
+What is the federal estate tax exemption?

 Does California have a state estate tax?

-Can trusts help with estate taxes?
+Can trusts help reduce estate taxes and avoid probate?

-How often should I update my estate plan?
+How often should I review my estate plan?